 Goldman Sachs: AI could raise global productivity by 7%Work With Us

-Curious about what it’s like to work with the Shaping the Future of Work Initiative?
+Curious about what it’s like to work with the Stone Center on Inequality and Shaping the Future of Work?
 Learn more about how to join our team.